MooersLab/scimaxuserconfig/README.md

-# Blaine's user.el configuration file for scimax
+User configuration file for scimax

 This repo has my user.el file for scimax.